 B. School Budget.
-The Board is responsible for establishing, approving and amending the Budget in accordance with the Budgeting and Accounting Act.
+The Board is responsible for establishing, approving and amending the Budget in accordance with the Uniform Budgeting and Accounting Act, MCL 141.421 et. seq.

 C. Governance Oversight.
-The Board shall provide governance level oversight of the School in accordance with the Charter and applicable law.
+The Board shall provide governance level and fiduciary oversight of the School in accordance with the Charter and applicable law.
 The Board shall cooperate with NHA and, to the extent consistent with applicable law, timely furnish NHA all documents and information necessary for NHA to properly perform its responsibilities under this Agreement.